deNBI/2024_BioHackathon_DE_SPE/task2/SPE_setup_berlin.md

 ```bash
 WESKIT_JWT_DECODE_AUDIENCE: ""
 ```
-**WESKIT_JWT_DECODE_AUDIENCE** is your **OIDC_CLIENTID**
+`WESKIT_JWT_DECODE_AUDIENCE` is your `OIDC_CLIENTID`

-For the dashboard/gui you need to provide additional to the OIDC credential JWT information.
-As an admin make sure that they are properly set.
+For the dashboard/GUI you need to provide additional to the OIDC credential JWT information.
+As an admin, make sure that they are properly set.
 See [Flask-JWT-Extended Docu](https://flask-jwt-extended.readthedocs.io/en/stable/) for a detailed parameter explanation.
-Please note that the parameters are prefixed with "WESKIT_"
+Please note that the parameters are prefixed with "WESKIT_".

 ```bash
 WESKIT_LOGIN: "true"